Research on Reading

 It’s also about quantity.
 Teachers College Reading and Writing Project recommends that students should be reading 35-45 minutes a day.
 Independent reading helps students become more facile readers and contributes to overall school achievement, especially when schools set aside time for it in class.
 In one inspiring article, reading expert Penny Kittle suggests that students should “inhale books at a rate of 12–25 a semester.”

-The Common Core does not include a required reading list but instead allows schools and teachers to make their own decisions based upon example texts.
-While the Common Core emphasizes reading difficult texts with the close mentorship of teachers, other experts are advocating for a balance between the books students read communally and those they read independently.
+The ESSA and Common Core before it do not include a required reading list but instead allow schools and teachers to make their own decisions based upon example texts.
+Traditional approaches may emphasize reading difficult texts with the close mentorship of teachers, but other experts are advocating for a balance between the books students read communally and those they read independently.
 As Penny Kittle writes, “Students must read much more than the literature we assign for close reading; they need a regular reading habit….”
 This is how students build lasting reading lives.

 Teachers College Reading and Writing Project recommends students read books they can understand on their own, “with at least 96% fluency, accuracy, and comprehension.”
 Reading a book that’s too challenging doesn’t necessarily increase fluency.
 Students benefit more from reading books they can understand than they do from being tutored in books that are too hard for them.